TritonDataCenter/sdc-vmapi/docs/index.md

 #### Sorting

+The *sort* direction can be:

+* 'asc' or 'ASC' to sort by ascending order
+* 'desc' or 'DESC' to sort by descending order

-The *sort* direction can be 'asc' (ascending) or 'desc' (descending), and it is 'desc' by default.
-The following are some examples of valid values for the *sort*
+The sort direction is descending by default.
+The following are some examples of valid values for the *sort* parameter:
-parameter:

     sort=uuid (results in 'uuid DESC')
     sort=alias.desc (results in 'uuid DESC')